Joan Allen: 1995–2003: Established actress

+Since 2004: Return to Broadway

+She also starred as Rachel McAdams mother in the 2004 movie The Notebook.
+In 2005, she received many positive notices for her leading role in the comedy/drama The Upside of Anger, in which she played an alcoholic housewife.
+Kirk Honeycutt of The Hollywood Reporter writing, "Allen turns the character into a tour de force that unleashes an unexpected comedy about compassion and self-loathing."
+She received a Critics' Choice Movie Award for Best Actress nomination for her performance.
+She played CIA Deputy Director Pamela Landy in The Bourne Supremacy, The Bourne Ultimatum and The Bourne Legacy.
+Allen appeared in Death Race, playing a prison warden.

 In 2009, Allen starred as Georgia O'Keeffe in Lifetime Television's 2009 biopic chronicling the artist's life.
 Allen returned to Broadway after a twenty-year absence in March 2009, when she played the role of Katherine Keenan in Michael Jacobs' play Impressionism opposite Jeremy Irons at the Gerald Schoenfeld Theatre.
 The play was met with mixed reviews from critics.
 The New Yorker wrote the play "is as awkward as it is sublime", noting its "brazen sweetness" and "openhearted humor".
 Allen voiced the character Delphine in Bethesda Softworks' 2011 video game The Elder Scrolls V: Skyrim.
-She also lent her voice talents in the Thomas Nelson audio Bible production known as The Word of Promise.
-In this dramatized audio, Allen played the character of Deborah.
+She also voiced Deborah in the Thomas Nelson audio Bible production known as The Word of Promise.
 The project also featured a large ensemble of well known Hollywood actors including Jim Caviezel, Lou Gossett Jr., John Rhys-Davies, Jon Voight, Gary Sinise, Christopher McDonald, Marisa Tomei and John Schneider.
 In 2015, Allen signed for the leading role in the ABC drama series The Family, playing the role of villainous and manipulative mayor and matriarch of her family.

 After a nine-year absence from Broadway, Allen played Ellen Fine in the critically acclaimed Broadway premiere production of the Kenneth Lonergan play The Waverly Gallery in 2018, alongside Elaine May, Lucas Hedges, and Michael Cera at the John Golden Theatre.
+David Rooney of The Hollywood Reporter praised Allen's performance writing, "Allen in a standout performance of tremendous raw feeling and sorrow".
 After a five-year break from acting in movies and television, she co-starred with Julianne Moore, Clive Owen, and Jennifer Jason Leigh in Lisey's Story, the 2021 Apple TV miniseries adapted by Stephen King from his own novel.
 It was Allen's second King adaptation after playing the lead role in the 2014 movie, A Good Marriage.
+She then appeared alongside Robert De Niro and Lizzy Caplan in Netflix's conspiracy thriller limited series Zero Day.

 Personal life

 In 1990, Allen married actor Peter Friedman.
-They divorced in 2002 and have one daughter, Sadie, born in February 1994.
+They had one daughter, Sadie, born in February 1994, before divorcing in 2002.